Isaac de Thellusson: Political career

 Thellusson began his political career in 1728 when he was elected to the Council of Two Hundred of Geneva, despite having spent little time there since his childhood.
-Also in 1728, he acquired Tronchin House, adjacent to the Town Hall (Hôtel de Ville), from François Tronchin, (Note: François Tronchin (1704–1798), a lawyer, banker and art collector, was a friend of Voltaire (who lived in Geneva at Les Délices, the property of Tronchin's brother, Jean Robert Tronchin.) after Tronchin was ruined in the Mississippi affair.
-In 1730 he became Minister of the Republic of Geneva to the King of France in Paris.
+Also in 1728, he acquired Tronchin House, adjacent to the Town Hall (Hôtel de Ville) of Geneva, from François Tronchin, (Note: François Tronchin (1704–1798), a lawyer, banker and art collector, was a friend of Voltaire (who lived in Geneva at Les Délices, the property of Tronchin's brother, Jean Robert Tronchin.) after Tronchin was ruined in the Mississippi Company affair.
+In 1730 he became the ambassador of the Republic of Geneva to the King of France in Paris.
 In 1733 he was elected to the Council of Sixty.

 From Paris, Thellusson played an important political role, particularly during the Geneva riots between 1734 and 1738.
 He then represented the most conservative tendency, the "Negatives", facing the demands of the bourgeoisie who demanded the right of représentants (representatives led by watchmaker Jacques François Deluc), the regular convening of the General Council and control of public management led by Micheli du Crest.
 He returned to settle in Geneva at Tronchin House in 1744.